Skip to main content

 Key referencing

-Key referencing allows linking one key to another at translation level.
-Never again translate same strings twice.
+Key referencing lets you link one key to another at the translation level, so you never have to translate the same strings twice.

 Ilya Krukowski avatar